shaharshitrit/port-assignment/README.md

 ## Summary

-By implementing these enhancements, this architecture will evolve into a production-ready solution, combining Terraform, ALB, Route 53, ArgoCD, and GitHub Actions to support a scalable, secure, and highly available Kubernetes deployment.
+By implementing these enhancements, this architecture will evolve into a production-ready solution, combining Terraform, ALB, Route 53, ArgoCD, HPA, Karpenter, and GitHub Actions to support a scalable, secure, and highly available Kubernetes deployment.
 These adjustments provide the foundation for a robust production environment, ready to handle high demand and support continuous, automated deployments.